 Tour highlights include the 1929 Gulf Building, the city's Art Deco masterpiece; the former First City National Bank Building, a modernist landmark since its completion in 1961; and Alfred C. Finn's 1951 building for Sakowitz department store, which has evolved from an elegant retail store to a marble-clad parking garage.
 As we discuss the history and architecture of these and other Main Street structures, we'll also learn about the street's changing role in an ever-expanding city.

 Please note that this is an exterior architecture tour.
 The tour will not visit the interiors of any buildings.
 Public restrooms are not available on the tour route.

 Tickets will go on sale at 5:30 p.m.
-Sunday, September 9, in front of Union Station, 501 Crawford Street at Texas Avenue.
+Sunday, June 16, 2019, on the northwest corner of Main Street and Texas Avenue.
 Admission is $10 for the general public ($7 for Preservation Houston members and students with valid ID).
 Those who walk, ride a bike or use public transit to get to the tour will receive a $2 discount.
 Children 11 years old and under are admitted free.
 Tickets may be charged to Visa, MasterCard, American Express or Discover.
-The last tour group will leave just after 6 p.m.
+The last tour group will leave just after 2 p.m.
 Advance reservations are not required for this tour.

-Street parking is available along Parkway and adjacent neighborhood streets; please remember to observe posted parking regulations.
+Street parking is free downtown on Sundays; please remember to observe posted parking regulations.
+The tour start point is a short walk from Preston Station on MetroRail’s Red Line.
 Tour participants who walk, bike or use public transportation will receive a $2 discount off the tour price.
-The tour start point is a short walk from MetroRail's Convention District Station.

 If inclement weather threatens on the day of the tour, watch this page for up-to-the-minute updates of any tour changes.
 You can also follow Preservation Houston on Twitter to receive tour updates.